ShenZhouHong/polytexy/README.md

 ## Features

-Polytexy's generated PDF files use the [Humanize](https://github.com/ShenZhouHong/latex-essay) LaTeX documentclass, a best-in-class LuaLaTeX template for academic typesetting.
+* Polytexy's generated PDF files use the [Humanize](https://github.com/ShenZhouHong/latex-essay) LaTeX documentclass, a best-in-class LuaLaTeX template for academic typesetting.
+* Polytexy outputs EPUB files with properly formatted tags and metadata, allowing for easy use and distribution on mobile devices.
+* Stand-alone HTML files with embedded fonts allows for content to be shared on static site servers.

 ## Installation